In Him Ministries:

 Galatians 3:26-29 says, “for in Christ Jesus you are all sons of God, through faith.
 27 For as many of you as were baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
 29 And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise.”

-Many of the Old Testament promises to Israel that were unfulfilled will never be fulfilled through Israel as a nation.
-The promises such as those affirming Israel's worldwide mission, the ingathering of the Gentiles and those pointing forward to the eternal rest in Canaan can never be fulfilled.
-They were conditional upon Israel's faithful response to the Old (Mosaic) Covenant which they broke.
+Many of the Old Testament promises made with Israel were conditional upon their faithfulness to the Mosaic Covenant and will never be fulfilled through Israel as a nation.
+The promises such as those affirming Israel’s worldwide mission, the ingathering of the Gentiles and those pointing forward to the eternal rest in Canaan can never be fulfilled.
+They were conditional upon Israel’s faithfulness to their covenant with God which they repeatedly broke.

 The other promises that will be fulfilled through the New Covenant Church as the new people of God, will be done so in principle - but not necessarily in detail because of the fact that many details of those prophecies were made with respect to Israel as a literal nation, situated in the land of Palestine, whereas the Christian Church is a spiritual “nation” scattered all over the world.
 Those details cannot be reapplied to the church in any literal sense.